 My son first became aware of the problem of water pollution when I created a hands-on polluted ocean sensory bin for him last year.

-After looking at pictures of the Great Pacific Garbage Patch together, Onetime spent time at home “fishing” garbage out of his sensory bin ocean and learning where that garbage should have gone instead.
+After looking at pictures of the Great Pacific Garbage Patch together, Onetime spent time at home “fishing” garbage out of his sensory bin ocean and learning where that garbage could have gone instead.

 More recently, we read a fantastic book together called The Magic School Bus At The Waterworks and it has been the starting point to learn all about where we get our clean water from, and how it is cleaned.